Atelectasis: Imperfect Expansion of Lungs, Causes, Symptoms, Treatment

 • It is also associated with neonatal hyaline membrane disease, laryngeal dysfunction and obstruction of air passage.

-Acquired causes of Atelectasis
+Acquired Causes Of Atelectasis

 Acquired atelectasis is of 2 types: